pratik9340/INSAID-Fraud-Detection-Model-for-Financial-Transactions/README.md

 i).
 StandardScaler: Using this feature scaling the Accuracy score: of 0.9346 significantly decreases as compared with the above model(a,b) ii).
 MinMaxScaler:   Using this feature scaling the Accuracy score: of 0.9204 significantly decreases as compared with the above model(a,b)

-12) Creating Model Selection 'Decision Tree' i).
-Model Training and Prediction: Two models are trained: one using the Gini impurity criterion and the other using the Entropy criterion and predictions are made using both models. ii).
+12).
+Creating Model Selection 'Decision Tree' i).
+Model Training and Prediction: Two models are trained: one using the Gini impurity criterion and
+      the other using the Entropy criterion and predictions are made using both models. ii).
 Model Evaluation: Both models are evaluated using a confusion matrix, accuracy, and classification report. iii).
 Visualization: The decision trees for both models are visualized using plot_tree from sklearn.tree.

 13).
 Creating Model Selection: Evaluated RandomForestClassifier
-Results: The Random Forest Classifier Model has having Accuracy score of 0.9996 which is better than the above-trained model
+Results: The Random Forest Classifier Model has an Accuracy score of 0.9996 which is better than the above-trained model

+14).
+Creating Model Selection: XGBOOST model for training The XGBOOST Model has an Accuracy score of 99.87269395311993 which is not better than the Random forest model